alexrudall/ruby-openai/README.md

 {"prompt":"@lakers disappoint for a third straight night ->", "completion":" negative"}
 ```

-and pass the path to `client.files.upload` to upload it to OpenAI, and then interact with it:
+and pass the path (or a StringIO object) to `client.files.upload` to upload it to OpenAI, and then interact with it:

 ```ruby
 client.files.upload(parameters: { file: "path/to/sentiment.jsonl", purpose: "fine-tune" })